Police IG denies freedom to have romantic affairs with female officers

-The Nigeria Police Force, on Sunday, debunked an allegation leveled against the Inspector General of Police (IGP), Mr. Ibrahim Idris over a statement credited to him on romantic affairs.
+The Nigeria Police Force, on Sunday, debunked an allegation levelled against the Inspector General of Police (IGP), Mr. Ibrahim Idris over a statement credited to him on romantic affairs.

 It was alleged that the IG had said in a document submitted to the Senate Ad hoc committee, that ‘I’m free to have romantic affairs with any policewoman’.